Safe for Dogs

-Best High-Protein Foods for Active Working Dogs
+High Protein Foods for Active Dogs — Best Diet for Working Dogs

 This food is generally safe for dogs when prepared properly.